laras126/notlaura.com/README.md

 * Page - styles relating to page layout, obvy.
 * Blocks - styles for individual chunks of content used to build a page (these would be "molecules" in Atomic Design terms)

+## Todos

+* Related projects within service pages
+* Migrate blog
+* Create some more graphics
+* Sibling prev/next on service pages
+* CTA block styles
+* Figure out conditionally showing individual fields so you wouldn't have to duplicate the entire ACF object.

 ## References + Links

 ... coming soon